CleverCloud/doc.clever-cloud.com/runtimes/go/go.md

 your sources files just need to be at the project's root, and you can't have multiple modules running.

-Also, the go tool requires that you put your main code in a file named `main.go`.
-If you do not do that, go will generate a library and not an executable.
-So if you get a `Nothing listening on port 8080`, please check that your main file is named `main.go`.
+## Build the application

+You can use go modules to build your application.
+If your project isn't compatible, we will build your application using `go get`.

+### Go modules

+If your project is compatible with go modules, be sure that the `go.mod` file is in your git tree.
+Note that it **must** be at the root of your application (see the [APP_FOLDER environment variable if it isn't](/doc/get-help/reference-environment-variables/#variables-you-can-define))

+For now, you have to add the environment variable `CC_GO_BUILD_TOOL=gomod` to build using the go modules.
+In a future release, we will automatically build with go modules if the `go.mod` file is present at the root of your git tree.

+Your project's entrypoint should be in the same folder as the `go.mod` file and be named `main.go`.
+If it isn't, you have to specify it using the following environment variable:
+`CC_GO_PKG=./path/to/entrypoint.go`

+### Go get

-By default, we deploy your application as a go project named "<app_id>".
+By default, we deploy your application as a go project named `<app_id>`.
 This might not be what you want.
 If your application has submodules and imports them with their full path *or* your main project is an external package hosted, let's say, on github (like `github.com/mememe/myproject`), you can define the `CC_GO_PKG=github.com/mememe/myproject` environment variable.
 We will then run `go get ${CC_GO_PKG}` instead of running `go get <app_id>`.

+Also, go get requires that you put your main code in a file named `main.go`.
+If you do not do that, go will generate a library and not an executable.
+So if you get a `Nothing listening on port 8080`, please check that your main file is named `main.go`.

+You can also force the use of `go get` by setting the environment variable `CC_GO_BUILD_TOOL=goget`.
+This is currently the default.

 ## More configuration